xapi-project/xen-api/ocaml/vhd-tool/src/tar.md

 00000002.checksum
 ```

-no blocks have been ommitted, since the counter value increases by 1 each block.
+no blocks have been omitted, since the counter value increases by 1 each block.

 Example sequence 2: